salcc/Scholar-PDF-Reader-with-Annotations/README.md

 This extension adds annotation capabilities to the Google Scholar PDF Reader extension.
 The extended features include:

-- Highlight text with a selection of colors (yellow, green, blue, pink, red).
+- Highlight text with colors (yellow, green, blue, pink, red).
-- Easily remove individual annotations or clear all at once.
+- Easily remove individual annotations or clear them all at once.

 Currently, annotations are stored in the browser's local storage and associated with each document URL.
-The PDF files themselves are not modified, but annotations persist across browser sessions.
+The PDF files are not modified, but annotations persist across browser sessions.

 ![Screenshot](screenshot.png)

 The extension maintains all the functionality of the original Google Scholar PDF Reader:

 - Preview references as you read.
 Click the in-text citation to see a summary and find the PDF.
 - Read faster with the AI outline.
 Get a quick overview and click on interesting bullets to jump within the paper.
 - Click in-text figure mentions to see the figure and the back button to keep reading.
 - Make it right for your eyes with light, dark, and night modes.
 - Copy and paste common citation formats without leaving the paper.
 - Save articles to your Scholar Library to read or cite later.

 The annotation functionality is implemented through separate modules without modifying the original extension's code.

 ## Installation

 The extension works with all Chromium-based browsers, including Google Chrome, Microsoft Edge, and Brave.
-Unfortunately, the original extension uses features that are not supported by Firefox or Safari, so it cannot be installed on those browsers.
+Unfortunately, the original extension uses features unsupported by Firefox or Safari, so it cannot be installed on those browsers.

 To install the extension, follow these steps: